SWENGG4Y2024/SWENGG4Y2024Team08/Assignment01/Stakeholder.md

 Represents the entity commissioning the Apple TV+ service, ensuring alignment with organizational goals and providing requirements and feedback.

 ### 2.2 Interests / Expectations
-The client's primary interest lies in delivering a streaming service that meets users' entertainment needs, aligns with Apple's brand values, and attracts a broad subscriber base.
+The client's primary interest lies in delivering a streaming service that meets viewers' entertainment needs, aligns with Apple's brand values, and attracts a broad subscriber base.
 They expect timely content releases, high-quality productions, and effective communication throughout the project.

 ### 2.3 Stakeholders
 - **Content Acquisition Partners:** Companies and studios providing content for Apple TV+, including production houses, filmmakers, and distributors.